We now have a roster database of FEPOWs –over 56,000 names listed!

 There are currently no records online of roster lists, but it is often fruitful to look at other areas a POW could have been sent to locate anything.

-CHANGI POW CAMP was opened after Singapore's fall on February 15th 1942, and was the main camp for the captured British & commonwealth forces.
+CHANGI POW CAMP was opened after Singapore's fall on February 15th 1942, and was the main camp for the captured British and Commonwealth forces.

 For most of the war Changi was one of the least brutal Japanese prisoner-of-war camps, particularly compared to those on the Burma–Thailand railway.